 Pure essential oils contain extremely powerful compounds whose potency will vary to some extent with each harvest.
 You should NEVER ingest essential oils, or apply in undiluted form to the skin, unless under the guidance of a certified professional.

 Are all essential oils organic?

 Basically yes, they are organic in chemical structure.
 However, the plants that essential oils are derived from are not necessarily grown organically or pesticide free.
-The oil must be “certified organic” by one of the governing soil associations, deemed to be grown in organic soil and pesticide free.
-This certification takes place every year - soil and plant material must be tested.
+Organic oils such as ours must be grown in organic soil in a pesticide-free environment.

 All vegetable oils are defined as lipids and are mainly composed of fatty acids.
 Fatty acids are the major building blocks of fat in human bodies and foods and are important sources of energy for the body.
 They are also important in the building and maintenance of healthy cells.

 Saturated Fatty Acids

 Saturated fatty acids are mostly of animal origin such as red meat and dairy products and tend to be solid at room temperature. (e.g. lard, butter, cheese).
 The three most common saturated fats in food are myristic, palmitic and stearic acids.